SpudGunMan/meshing-around/README.md

 respond_by_dm_only = True
 defaultChannel = 0
 ```
-The weather forcasting defaults to NOAA but for outside the USA you can set UseMeteoWxAPI `True` to use a world weather API.
+The weather forecasting defaults to NOAA but for outside the USA you can set UseMeteoWxAPI `True` to use a world weather API.
 The lat and lon are for defaults when a node has no location data to use.
 ```
 [location]
 enabled = True